-At large, the Decree 812/2005 had established several urgent measures of reparations that were of utmost importance for the victims in the friendly settlement agreement.
-Particularly, the State had committed to take seriously his duty to investigate the facts of the attack, as well as the concealment of evidence.
-Memoria Activa pushed this demand for four years, and persistently demanded the fulfilment of these commitments.
+At large, Decree 812/2005 established several urgent measures of reparations that were of utmost importance for the victims in the friendly settlement agreement.
+Particularly, the State had committed to take seriously its duty to investigate the facts of the attack as well as the concealment of evidence.
+Memoria Activa pushed this demand for four years and persistently demanded the fulfilment of these commitments.
 After it became evident that the State had no real intention to comply with this aspect of his internationally agreed responsibilities, we decided to break the friendly settlement process and pursue the adversarial mechanism of the IACHR instead.

 After the friendly settlement disappointed our expectations to find a new path to justice, the strategy had to find another way forward.
-By 2011, the IACHR had confirmed the conclusion of the friendly settlement procedure and decided to resume its adversarial processes.
-Up to this date, the IACHR has yet to issue its report on admissibility and merits.
-What would follow after this attempt to construct a solution was an increased awareness of the deep structural problems
+By 2011, the IACHR had confirmed the conclusion of the friendly settlement